Michael-Holmes-SDE/TicTacToe/doc/Plan.md

     *   Pseudocode != source code.
 Do not paste your finished source code into this part of the plan.
     *   Explain what happens in the face of good and bad input.
     *   Write a few specific examples that occurred to you.

+    [ ] Modules I plan to make:
+    *   boardAiTeam
+        open_cells and first_open_cell functions I think were from the AI team, and the following functions: get_human_move, make_board, place, horizontal_winner, vertical_winner, diagonal_winner, pos_to_rowcol, rowcol_to_pos, and full.
+    *   boardUiTeam (same as boardAiTeam but with Ui functions for open and first open cells) open_cells and first_open_cell functions I think were from the UI team, and the following functions: get_human_move, make_board, place, horizontal_winner, vertical_winner, diagonal_winner, pos_to_rowcol, rowcol_to_pos, and full.
+    *   strategy
+    	The following functions: strategy_dumb, strategy_random, strategy_oracle
+    *   model
+	The entire MODEL tuple
+    *   graphics
+        The following functions: logo, show, black, red, green, yellow, blue, magenta, cyan, white, color, home, and clear.
+    *   ttt.py
+	Contains the remaining functions.
+These should include all of and only the following functions: player_select, winner, human_turn, cpu_turn, keep_playing, cpu_vs_cpu, cpu_vs_human, human_vs_human, human_vs_cpu, game, and if __name__ == '__main__'.

 ## Phase 2: Implementation